toakleaf/elm-ray-casting/README.md

 [Live Demo!](https://elm-ray-casting.netlify.com)

-Building a ray casting 2D to 3D projector (a la Wolfenstein 3D) using Elm and HTML5 Canvas
+Building a ray casting 2D to 3D projector (a la Wolfenstein 3D) using Elm and HTML5 Canvas.

 ## Todo: